rydmike/flex_color_scheme/README.md

 from `toScheme`, or just one or some of its color values, along to your methods that define your sub theme data.

-Turn your FlexColorScheme to `ThemeData` with its `toTheme` method, and then add your sub themes with `copyWith` to this object in the same go.
-They now use the same `ColorScheme` colors, that the ThemeData created with `toTheme` gets as as well.
+Using these steps you can turn your FlexColorScheme to `ThemeData` with its `toTheme` method, and then add your sub themes with `copyWith` to this object in the same go, since they now use the same `ColorScheme` colors, that the ThemeData created with `toTheme` will get as as well.

-You can of course also create the FlexColorScheme `ThemeData` with the extensions `FlexThemeData.light` and `dark`, and get the `ColorScheme` object from the ThemeData `colorScheme` property you get.
+You can of course also create the FlexColorScheme `ThemeData` with the extensions `FlexThemeData.light` and `dark`, and get the `ColorScheme` object from the ThemeData `colorScheme` property.
 Then use that color scheme to create your sub-themes that need access to those color values.
 Finally, use `copyWith` to create a new `ThemeData` with your custom sub themes included.
-This is however one extra step and additional ThemeData object compared to the approach.
+This is however one extra step and additional ThemeData object compared to the other approach.

 If you are creating modifications to a sub-theme that FlexColorScheme already defines, **and** you want to keep the properties it has assigned.
 For example